ampribe/abloom/docs/IMPLEMENTATION.md

 ### 2.3 Hashing
+By default, `abloom` uses Python's built in hashing for speed.
 Python's built in hash function does not provide a good distribution for small integers, where generally `hash(n) = n`.
 This can result in a much larger FPR, which is unacceptable since small integers are a common workload.
-For each hash value, `abloom` applies the MurmurHash3 finalizer to get a better distribution without the overhead of a full hash function. `test_fpr.py` verifies this approach.
+For each hash value, `abloom` applies the MurmurHash3 finalizer to get a better distribution without the overhead of a full hash function. `test_fpr.py` verifies that this approach achieves the target FPR.

 ```c
 static inline uint64_t mix64(uint64_t x) {